By Kinzie Burke

-Outside of the Koto office, Hannah and I faced new challenges to find balance in a country which is unfamiliar to both of us.
+Outside of the Koto office, Hannah and I faced new challenges trying to find balance in a country that is unfamiliar to both of us.
 During our first few weeks, we took the wrong public transport several times (What on earth is DLR?
-Why is called an Oyster card?), struggled to interpret British accents and terminologies (Here are some of my favorite new words I’ve learned: Hiya!
+Why is it called an Oyster card?), struggled to interpret British accents and terminologies (Here are some of my favorite new words I’ve learned: Hiya!
 Cheers!
 FFS!
 Proper!
 Wanker!
 Slapper!), and even endeavored figuring out how to properly order sandwiches at a British deli.
 (Why are there so many mayo based chicken salads in England?)
 While the cultural immersion have been absolutely insightful and fascinating, we also found ourselves missing the familiarity and comfort we considered home.
 While Hannah and I have each other for constant support throughout this entire journey, we found ourselves missing the people we love and the stability we were familiar with in our own countries.

 Nevertheless, I experienced that being completely removed from my comfort zone has pushed me to quickly learn and adapt in ways I never expected.

-Currently within the Koto office, I have been learning new methods by closely observing other seasoned designers and studying more about what makes branding successful both functionally and visually in the real world.
+Currently at the Koto office, I have been learning new methods by closely observing other experienced designers and studying more about what makes branding successful both functionally and visually in the real world.
 I also finally got myself to cool down my design anxieties by allowing myself to intuitively learn and explore rather than pressuring myself to complete and deliver each time.
 Once shifting this to mentality, it has completely changed the way I approach each day at Koto with excitement and anticipation.